-Gas line problems can put a family at serious risk, especially if the leak is detected too late.
-Contact us right away if you notice signs of a leak.
+Problems with your natural gas line can put your family at serious risk, especially in the event of a leak.
+Don’t wait until it’s too late!
+Contact us right away if you notice any signs of a leak.

 - Rotten egg smell

 Here in Ontario, our utility providers add a harmless chemical (called mercaptan) to make the gas smell like sulphur or rotten eggs.
 This smell is a telltale sign of a leaking gas pipe inside your home.